 - 8.1 Deleted General order of business option Not applicable as 8.2 adopted.

 - 8.2 The general order of business for an ordinary meeting of the council shall be:

-- 01 Opening meeting
+- 01 Opening Meeting

 - 02 Acknowledgement of country

 - 03 Opening Prayer

+- 04 Condolences

-- O4 Apologies and applications for a leave of absence or attendance by audio-visual link by councillors
+- O5 Apologies and applications for a leave of absence or attendance by audio-visual link by councillors

-- 05 Disclosures of interests

-- 06 Minutes of Previous Meetings / Confirmation of Minutes
+- 06 Minutes of Previous Meeting / Confirmation of Minutes

 - 07 Mayoral minute(s)

-- 08 Public Forum
+- 08 Items by Exception

-- 09 Minutes of Committees / Reports of Committees
+- 09 Public Forum

 - 10 Officer Reports / Reports to Council

+- 11 Minutes of Committees / Reports of Committees

-- 11 Notices of motions including Rescission Motions
+- 12 Notices of Motions including Recission Motions

-- 12 Questions with notice
+- 13 Questions with Notice

-- 13 Confidential matters
+- 14 Confidential matters

-- 14 Conclusion of the meeting
+- 15 Conclusion of the meeting

 - 8.3 The order of business as fixed under clause 8.2 may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
 Such a motion can be moved without notice.